hannahturk/AIProject7/README.md

 ![test](https://s3-us-west-2.amazonaws.com/cs188websitecontent/projects/sp15/contest2/capture_the_flag2.png)

 # Modeling the problems in the game
-There are a number of ways to construct the two agents on one's team; I chose to assign one agent to offense and one to defense.
-Thus, the offense agent's goal as Pacman is to cross over to enemy territory and eat pellets, and the defensive agent's goal as a ghost is to stay on its home side and prevent the other team's agent(s) from eating pellets.
+There are a number of ways to construct the two agents on one's team; I chose to assign one reflex agent to offense and one to defense.
+Thus, the offensive reflex agent's goal as Pacman is to cross over to enemy territory and eat pellets, and the defensive reflex agent's goal as a ghost is to stay on its home side and prevent the other team's agent(s) from eating pellets.

+The offensive reflex agent's primary concerns are locating food pellets and avoiding ghosts looking for it.
+Meanwhile, the defensive reflex agent's single concern is eliminating pacman agents that cross over into its territory.
+Therefore, I deemed these three problems the most important to address.

+# Search algorithms
+The three problems discussed above can be solved by utilizing distance computations and a variety of search algorithms.